borjaDB/React-crud/README.md

 # Crud React
-This is the first part of react-crud.
-Next I am adding the steps to create the app in ubuntu env.
+You can follow the next steps to install and run a CRUD application

 1. Installation:
  - apt install node